KeyserDSoze/Rystem.OpenAi/README.md

 ## Requirements

-This library targets .NET 9 and above.
+This library targets .NET 9 or above.

 ### Adv
 Watch out my Rystem framework to be able to do .Net webapp faster (easy integration with repository pattern or CQRS for your Azure services).